 - Smith & Wesson 642: fires .38 Special rounds and is a perfect back up revolver for your main CCW.

 Let’s look at some considerations, definitions, and other factors related to carrying a revolver, and then we’ll look at some guns.

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!

 What criteria will I use to define a concealed carry revolver?

 It’s pretty simple, actually.
 The carry revolver will usually have a four-inch or shorter barrel.
 Two other features that help define a carry gun are the grip and frame.
-Most carry revolvers have a round-butt, abbreviated grip and a smaller frame that conceals well.
-Hogue-type rubber grips tend to be common, although some of the more expensive custom guns may have grips made from an exotic wood.
+Most carry revolvers have a round-butt, abbreviated grip, and a smaller frame that conceals well.
+Hogue-type rubber grips tend to be common, although some of the more expensive custom guns may have grips made from exotic wood.
 Crimson Trace or other laser sights are popular as well.
 Most snubbies are chambered in .38 Special, with .357 Magnum and .44 Special made in lesser numbers.
 There are even guns chambered in 9mm and .45 ACP but these are not in the mainstream of snub nose revolver calibers due to the fact that these rimless cartridges need special consideration in a revolver cylinder to function properly.